dpawlows/Foundations-of-Scientific-Computing/lessons/L3/coding.rst

-Installation using Anaconda
+Installation using a terminal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Mac users:** Although it will work, you don't need to start Anaconda to complete the next step.
+Instead, open the Terminal application and skip to :ref:`installingGit`.
+You can choose to use Mac's own Terminal or Anaconda's.

-So, start Anaconda up as you normally would, but **don't** start a Spyder session.
+First, start Anaconda up as you normally would, but **don't** start a Spyder session.
 Instead, once the Navigator is open, launch a JupyterLab session.
 Once you click the
 Launch button, you might be prompted to choose